rwahs/research-frontend/README.md

 ## Development Environment Setup

 You need Node.js 6.x installed.
 It may work on previous versions (5.x) but this is untested.
-For development
+For Linux development
 environments, `nvm` is recommended: https://github.com/creationix/nvm.

 To install dependencies, execute the following commands in the project's root directory: